The River Volta Review of Books is open for submissions.

 Book Reviews: We are looking for insightful reviews of 500-750 words.
 We prefer content focussed around recently published books, but if you have a strong review of an older book, we will definitely consider it!
 Please refer to our previously published book reviews for direction on formatting / structure.

 Glossa: Your 700-1000-word essay can be a deep dive into an entire novel, a single poem, or somewhere in between, but must use MLA-style formatting and citations.
 We are interested in a range of creative registers; your essay might take the form of an academic exegesis or a personal exploration into your own responses to a creative work.
+For recent MFA graduates, excerpts from artist statements may be considered.
 In your essay, you might consider:

 - the compositional choices the author made and the effects of these choices;